briansunter/graph/site/src/content/logseq/why-clojure.md

 (def reversed-vector (reverse my-vector))
 ```

 This encourages us to use compositions of functions instead of functions that mutate objects.
 The benefit of this might take some time to grasp, but this shift enables writing programs in a simpler way.
-Programs made up of small reusable components are easier to change .
+Programs made up of small reusable components are easier to change later.
 We only need to focus on the scope of the function, the inputs, and the outputs.
 We don't need to worry about prior state or other parts of the program modifying our data in unpredictable ways.

 ## (but (there (are (so (many (parens (🙀)))))))